 Taking out an ARM allows homebuyers to afford more home.
 But taking out an ARM is also a way for homebuyers to save on mortgage interest for the life of their homeownership.

-The average homeownership duration is only about 9 years in America as of 2019.
+The average homeownership duration is only about 9 years in America as of 2020.
 Therefore, it doesn’t make sense to take out a 30-year fixed mortgage for the average homeowner.
+Taking out a 30-year fixed mortgage means paying a higher interest rate than necessary.

 The change in interest rate once the fixed rate period is over is tied to an index that determines how much your interest rate will rise or fall at each adjustment period.